 California State University, Long Beach

 1250 Bellflower Boulevard, BH-226

 - An equity/diversity statement must be included in all university publications and in all ads for campus positions, whether print or electronic.
 The primary version is to be used in main university ads, on web sites, in university publications, and whenever cost or space is not prohibitive.
 The shortened version may be used when publishers charge by the word and cost is extremely

 high, or when space is limited.
 (These statements also may be found on the Office of Equity and Diversity Web site at http://www.csulb.edu/depts/oed/policies/polst-r4.htm.)

 Primary Version: In addition to meeting fully its obligations of nondiscrimination under federal and state law, CSULB is committed to creating a community in which a diverse population can live, learn, and work in an atmosphere of tolerance, civility, and respect for the rights and sensibilities of each individual, without regard to economic status, ethnic background,

 political views, or other personal characteristics or beliefs.
 An Equal Opportunity Employer.

 Shortened Version: CSULB is an Equal Opportunity Employer committed to excellence through diversity, and takes pride in its multicultural environment.
 An Equal Opportunity Employer.

-- A copy of all major event invitations and programs, departmental brochures and handbooks should be sent to the Office of the Vice President for Student Services, BH-377, and to the University Archives, LIB-526.
+- A copy of all major event invitations and programs, departmental brochures and handbooks should be sent to the Office of the Vice President for Student Affairs, BH-377, and to the University Archives, LIB-526.